robgraeber/heroku-buildpack-nodejs-bower-gulp/README.md

 -----

 - Create a new app using `heroku create --buildpack=https://github.com/robgraeber/heroku-buildpack-nodejs-bower-gulp.git`.
 To be safe, you should fork this and use your fork's URL.
 - Add a Gulp task called `build` that builds your app.
-For instance, the command called will be `gulp build`
+For instance, the command called will be `gulp build`.
 - Add a `bower.json`/`.bowerrc` file that will be used with `bower install`.
 Packages not in `bower.json`are pruned each build.
 - And finally, the buildpack has a few default entry points.
 It will look for entry points in the following order:
  - `Procfile`: e.g. `web: node server.js`.